adamghill/coltrane/docs/source/data.md

 ## JSON data directory

-Create a directory named `data` in your project folder (if it doesn't already exist) and create JSON files in that directory.
+Create a directory named `data` in your project folder (if it doesn't already exist) and add JSON files.
 The name of the file (without the `json` extension) will be used as the key in the context data.

 If there are JSON files in sub-directories, the directory names will be included in the dictionary hierarchy.